NevermindNilas/Vainglory-Bot/README.md

 > pip install -r requirements.txt

+## Features

+- /build: Shows a build for a specified hero
+- /abbreviations: Shows abbreviations for heroes and items
+- /meme: Shows a Random meme
+- /repo: Sends a link to the bot's repository
+- /help: Shows this message
+- /commands: Shows this message

 # Run Locally using your own bot

 Inside configs.py you will find a variable named TOKEN, change the value that it is assigned to a discord bot token of yours and it should work,